 Get the Lematec sandblaster at Amazon or Walmart.

 For those who may use a sandblaster only for the occasional project, it may not make sense to spring for an expensive model.
 Although this gravity-feed sandblaster from TCP Global may not have the build quality and features of other sandblasters, its low price makes it a great budget option for weekend warriors and certainly one of the best sandblasters for the money.
 It features a large gravity-fed reservoir that sits on top of the gun, making refills easy.

 It’s compatible with a variety of blast media, including sand, beads, baking soda, or walnut shells.
-That versatility coupled with a working pressure of 44 to 116 psi make it suitable for various applications ranging from cleaning grime off of machinery to stripping paint.
+That versatility coupled with a working pressure of 44 to 116 psi makes it suitable for various applications, ranging from cleaning grime off machinery to stripping paint.
 The kit includes an air-pressure gauge and two ceramic tips.